-By default, the MTU is set to 0, meaning that the software will use the MTU value of the physical interface.
+The default value for MTU is 0, meaning that the software will use the MTU value of the physical interface.

-Tunnel IPv4
+Tunnel IPV4

 Defines the VPN Client's behavior when it receives an IPv4 configuration from the gateway:

 - Auto: Accepts the information sent by the gateway - Yes: Checks whether the information sent by the gateway matches the configured behavior.
 If this is not the case, a warning message is displayed in the Console and the tunnel is not established. - No: Ignores